 - Founder context: Stylebook About page (Jess and Bill Atkins, Left Brain Right Brain); They Got Acquired, 2019 (Cladwell, Blake Allsmith → Erin Flynn); The Modems interview (Whering, Bianca Rangecroft); KoreaTechDesk (Acloset / Looko, Heasin Ko); Indyx founder page (Indyx, Yidi Campbell).

-- PutTogether is the publisher of this article and one of seven apps reviewed, as disclosed in the per-app card.
+- PutTogether is the publisher of this article and one of seven apps reviewed, as disclosed in the editorial note above and in its per-app card.